-How to Make Simple Syrups, from Basic to Flavor Infused
+How to Make Simple Syrup, from Basic to Flavor Infused

-1. Combine the water and sugar in a medium saucepan.
-Bring the mixture to a boil and let the sugar dissolve.
+1. Combine 1 cup water and 1 cup sugar in a medium saucepan.
+Bring the mixture to a boil, and let the sugar dissolve.
 You don't have to stir, but it will help the sugar dissolve faster.